 No researcher may involve human subjects in research unless the subject has been informed about the nature of the research and the potential risks and benefits, and until documented consent has been obtained from the subject.
 In short, the informed consent process allows study subjects to voluntarily decide whether or not to participate in the research project based on the researcher’s description of the project at the outset, as well as continued participation as the researcher provides updates during the course of the project to the best of his or her knowledge.

-Rasmussen College’s Institutional Review Board shall be comprised of at least five members.
+Rasmussen University’s Institutional Review Board shall be comprised of at least five members.
 In accordance with these guidelines, the College has identified the following member roles for its Institutional Review Board:

 An external member, not directly affiliated with the institution.

-Excluded from review by Rasmussen College’s Institutional Review Board are the following:
+Excluded from review by Rasmussen University’s Institutional Review Board are the following:

 1. Activities that are not research